project-viable/viable-virtual-lab/docs/reference/subscenemanagers.md

 ### Functions

-- `ShowSubscene()`: Shows the subscene belonging to this object.
-By default, SubsceneManager overrides `TryActIndependently()`, so this happens when the object is clicked.
-If you don't want that to happen, override `TryActIndependently()` and then call this function yourself somewhere.
+- `show_subscene()`: Shows the subscene belonging to this object.
+By default, SubsceneManager overrides `try_act_independently()`, so this happens when the object is clicked.
+If you don't want that to happen, override `try_act_independently()` and then call this function yourself somewhere.
-- `HideSubscene()`: Hides the subscene belonging to this object.
+- `hide_subscene()`: Hides the subscene belonging to this object.
 This is called when the close button is pressed (see below), but you can also call it yourself if you need to.
 Note: Internally, this function *removes the entire subscene from the scene tree while it is hidden*.
 While it's in that state, its data still exists (we don't call `queue_free()` or anything), but it doesn't simulate at all, so it's effectively paused.
 This affects a lot of things - see Using SubsceneManagers below.

 ### Child Nodes